JakubCzarnik/Project-Descriptions/Object Detection (EN)/readme.md

 The aim of this project was to gain a better understanding of **Computer Vision**, develop skills in working with larger data sets, creating complex blocks and models, understanding key algorithms, and deepening general knowledge in the field of deep machine learning.
 The entire project was done in Python.
 I independently solved encountered problems and applied various techniques and approaches to achieve the best results.

 ## Model Architecture
 During the implementation of the model, I followed the architecture of models used in the latest **YOLOv8** models.
 I implemented blocks: **Spatial Pyramid Pooling Fusion** (**SPPF**), **Bottleneck**, **C2f**, which I used to implement the **backbone** of the model, i.e., the part responsible for feature extraction.
-Additionally, the model at the output has a **Detec**t block, which parallelly divides information into three smaller groups (for object certainty, for bounding box (bbox) regression, and object classification).
+Additionally, the model at the output has a **Detect** block, which parallelly divides information into three smaller groups (for object certainty, for location and size of the bounding box (**bbox**), and object classification).
 Thanks to this technique, we significantly reduce the number of model parameters, and the model can focus more on individual problems.
 After the Detect block, I used the **DenormalizeBboxes** block, which is responsible for denormalizing all values related to the location and size of the bbox so that they are relative to the origin of the coordinate system.

-I achieved the best results using two maps of different resolutions instead of three.
-The first map, marked as p4, is 1/16 the size of the image (2<sup>4</sup> times lower resolution), and the second map, marked as p5, is 1/32 the size of the image (2<sup>5</sup> times lower resolution).
-So the model for an input of size 640x640 predicts 2000 bboxes.
-The p4 map has 1600 bboxes (640/16=40, 40<sup>2</sup>=1600) and is intended for smaller objects, while the p5 map has 400 bboxes (640/32=20, 20<sup>2</sup>=400) and is intended for larger objects.
+I achieved the best results using two maps of different resolution instead of three:
+   1. Marked as **p4**, it is 1/16 the size of the image (2<sup>4</sup> times lower resolution),
+   2. Marked as **p5**, it is 1/32 the size of the image (2<sup>5</sup> times lower resolution).
+So the model for an input of size 640x640 predicts a total of 2000 bboxes:
+   - The p4 map has 1600 bboxes (640/16=40, 40<sup>2</sup>=1600) and its task should be to detect smaller objects,
+   - The p5 map has 400 bboxes (640/32=20, 20<sup>2</sup>=400) and its task should be to detect larger objects.

 My model is consistent with the architecture of YOLOv8 shown below up to the Detect blocks.
 ![Architecture](model.png)